kashinak/whale-song-game/README.md

 - ### Fonts

-    ..* The primary font **FishOutOfWater** was chosen for the game title because it has a fun cartoon-like water quality to fit the representation of whale's natural habitat.
+     -   The primary font **FishOutOfWater** was chosen for the game title because it has a fun cartoon-like water quality to fit the representation of whale's natural habitat.

-    ..* The secondary font **Michroma** was chosen for the game controls, score board and game instructions because of its digital, futuristic quality to represent the digital game environment.
+     -   The secondary font **Michroma** was chosen for the game controls, score board and game instructions because of its digital, futuristic quality to represent the digital game environment.

 - ### Colors

-    ..* The primary colors
+     -   The primary colors...

 - ### Styling